 If you want to register a claim, you will need to provide the medical certificate highlighting the disability.
-Apart from this, you will also need to provide a return of income certificate following Section 139 for the year of assessment.
-If your disability assessment certificate expires, you will still be eligible for claiming tax deductions in the expiry year of the certificate.
-However, to claim the benefits under Section 80U, you will need a new certificate from the upcoming year.
+Apart from this, you will also need to provide a return of income certificate following Section 139 for the assessment year.
+If your disability tax exemption assessment certificate expires, you will still be eligible for claim tax deductions in the expiry year of the certificate.
+However, to claim the benefits under section 80U of the income tax act, you will need a new certificate from the upcoming year.

 Although the process of understanding tax payments can seem a bit daunting, with assistance from the tax savings guide provided by Kotak Life, your tax filing process can be smooth.
 This guide provides not only useful, well-researched information on how to file taxes but also different ways to lower tax liabilities.